okonji-vic/NFT-Marketplace/README.md

 # NFT Marketplace - Product Details & Components

 ## Overview
-This project is a React-based NFT marketplace featuring various reusable and responsive components.
+This project is a React-based typescript NFT marketplace featuring various reusable and responsive components.
 It includes a **Product Details Component** for viewing NFT bidding items, real-time auction countdowns, and bid history visualization using Chart.js.

 ## Features
 - **Dynamic Product Display**: Retrieves product details based on the route parameter.